Alfresco/docs-alfresco/search-enterprise/latest/config/transactional.md

     2. Click **Refresh Web Scripts**.

         You have now refreshed the web scripts and set a limit to the number of items a search in Share returns.

-> **Note:** Custom searches and searches from the node browser use the `solr.query.maximumResultsFromUnlimitedQuery` property to control search results.
-For more information, see [Solr core configuration properties
-]({% link search-services/latest/config/index.md %}#solr-core-configuration-properties).